ellehamilton/glove/readme.md

 ~~~

 An exception can have multiple handlers, as if `null` is returned instead of a `Response` object, it will cascade and continue processing handlers until it does receive a response.

+Handlers are interpreted in top-to-bottom order in the same manner as Status Codes.

 #### Custom Handler Without a Response ####